Numigi/odoo-partner-addons/partner_duplicate_mgmt/README.rst

 Merging Partners
 ----------------
-It is possible to merge partners that are either both companies or both contacts
+It is possible to merge partners that are either both companies or both contacts.

 Merging Contacts with Account Moves